Madagascar Climate

 This month in numbers

-Madagascar experienced its warmest April on record, with an average temperature of 24.8°C, marking an anomaly of +2.0°C above the 1961–1990 baseline.
-This makes April 2026 the 1st warmest April in 86 years of records.
-The three-month period from February to April 2026 was also exceptionally warm, ranking as the 2nd warmest on record with an average temperature of 24.76°C, an anomaly of +1.4°C.
+Madagascar experienced its warmest April on record in 2026, with an average temperature of 24.8°C, an anomaly of +2°C compared to the 1961–1990 baseline.
+This marks the 1st warmest April in 86 years of records.
+The period of February to April 2026 also ranked as the 2nd warmest on record, with an average temperature of 24.76°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with the February–April period also ranking as the 2nd warmest globally.

 What changed